 I can still walk two miles–that’s how I know I’m still living, not dying.
 Meanwhile, I’ve written a 61,000-word manuscript about my experience with terminal cancer.
-The manuscript is fully revised after review from a freelance editor and some volunteer readers.
-The 12 chapters are with the copy editor (April 27, 2019).
+The manuscript is fully revised after a freelance editor review and comments from volunteer readers.
+I just got the manuscript back from copy edit (June 16, 2019).
 I didn’t write the book hoping to make money.
 I’m not that delusional.
 I wrote it to help people understand.

 - tells a different story of cancer, one that deserves equal footing with the happy ending story,